nanthil/functionalJavascriptTutorials/Ycombinator/ycombinatorTutorial.md

             (g=>(f((...x)=>g(g)(...x))))),
 ```

 I wasn't following any of this.
-I had failed out of understanding any number of any number of articles trying to explain the *Y Combinator*, using any number of different languages to explain how it works, to no avail...
+I had failed out of understanding any number of articles trying to explain the *Y Combinator*, using many different languages to explain how it works, to no avail...

 ...then I saw those spread operators `...x` in `ex.
 3-2`.
 An hour later, I understood the *Y Combinator*.

-In every other *Y Combinator*, the author attempts to engineer the *Y Combinator* from scratch.
-I'm going to take the exact opposite approach, **we are going to *reverse engineer* the *Y Combinator*.**
+In every other *Y Combinator* articles, the authors attempt to engineer the *Y Combinator* from scratch.
+I'm going to take the exact opposite approach, **we are going to *reverse engineer* the *Y Combinator*.** Let's *start* with the *Y Combinator* and apply our way to understanding!

 ---